 In motor control and neuroscience, we call this ability to devise a solution – forward planning.
 There is some really cool research that is starting to suggest the development of forward planning while we sleep.

 Forward planning is a skill that we develop when we practice.
 Most golfers see practice as a chance to refine their golf swing.
-However, a second critical component of practice is this development of forward planning.
+However, a second critical component of practice is the development of forward planning.

 Each time we hit a golf shot in practice our body has to guess what swing is ideal.
 It then needs to attempt to execute this solution.
 Both are imperative to produce an accurate golf shot.